-Federer Sends Switzerland Into Hopman Cup Final
+Federer sends Switzerland into Hopman Cup final

-Roger Federer secured a return to the Hopman Cup final for Switzerland by defeating Greece's Stefanos Tsitsipas in straight sets on Thursday.

-Greece needed to defeat the defending champions 3-0 in Perth to reach the showpiece and Federer put paid to their hopes in the first match of the tie with a 7-6 (7-5) 7-6 (7-4) triumph.
+Greece needed to defeat the defending champion 3-0 in Perth to reach the showpiece and Federer put paid to its hopes in the first match of the tie with a 7-6 (7-5) 7-6 (7-4) triumph.

 Tsitsipas made a strong start to the first-set tie-break at RAC Arena and surged into a 4-1 lead, but 20-time grand slam champion Federer rallied back to draw level.